davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

 | ---------------------------------- | ------------------------------------------------------------------------------------------------------------ |
 | `String[] split(String delimiter)` | Splits this string around matches of the given delimiter, and returns an array containing those split-pieces | -->

-To see how `split()` works, let's once again open up BlueJ's codepad.
+To see how `split()` works, open up BlueJ's codepad.
 Type the following into the codepad, line-by-line.

 ```java
 String post = "Call me Ishmael";